lantikchi/technical-question/README.md

 that processes repository statistics of Clojure projects;

-This function  return a list of repositories ordered by number of stargazers
+This function returns a list of repositories ordered by number of stargazers with the following structure:
-with:

   - repository name (in the format `organization/repository-name`)
   - stargazers count